smetj/smetj.net/content/building_a_notification_system_part_1.rst

 In the next article we will cover how to accept `Travis CI`_ webhooks and create the notifications we like to see.

+The notification system described in this article will be referred to as the *base notification system* in the follow-up articles.

 If you have any questions, suggestions, recommendations or any feedback feel free to get in touch.